 |13||29 November, 2022||GA||Recap and discussion of the exam||C1-C21|

 (Cx refers to Chapter x of the course notes.
 Px.y refers to problem number y in chapter x of the course notes.

 The first listed problem will be that weeks discussion question at the exercises.)

 Reports are not graded but evaluated.
 By the DTU rules we cannot give you a numerical score.
-However, the feedback from TA's should provide a good indication
+However, the feedback from TA's should provide a good indication.

 Reports are not passed/not passed.
-Even a very poor report is better than not handing in
+Even a very poor report is better than not handing in.

 No. Some students complete their projects on their own; if you don't have a group, or things are going south with your group, you have to fix it within the deadline.

-Please use Piazza to find team members
+Please use the discussion forum to find team members.

 We are reasonable if you are handing in late due to extraordinary circumstances, but otherwise we take the deadline serious.
 It would not be fair to all those students who meet the deadline if we accepted late handins without consequences.

 You must bring a computer to the exam since the exam use electronic hand-ins.
 You can also bring ipads, etc. The only limitation is you cannot communicate with others during the exam.